Ealdor/pypbp/README.md

 This will generate a *temp.csv* or *temp.json* file with the generated puzzle.

 ###Utils:
+Inside the utils directory there is an utility to convert an image to CSV or JSON.
-Inside *Utils* directory there are two scripts to generate a puzzle (only 1's) from an image.
+There are two scripts to generate a puzzle (only 1's) from an image:

 > python img_to_csv.py <image_name> <width> <height>
 > python img_to_json.py <image_name> <width> <height>

 This will generate a *csv* or *json* file.
 After this you can generate a complete puzzle with the Puzzle Generator.